kyberdrb/Linux_tutorials/GENERAL_multimedia_file_processing_cmds.md

 ### Accurate Cut (slower, but more accurate)

         $ ffmpeg -ss 00:23:23.000 -to 00:25:41.000 -i input_video.mp4 -c copy -avoid_negative_ts 1 -async 1 output_video-COARSE.mp4

+maybe add one second to the `-ss` option in the command for 'ACCURATE' video output to trim the coarsely trimmed video exactly?

+calculate the time difference between 'COARSE' and desired start time for `-ss` option  with formula `1/25 * number_of_frames_to_desired_start_time` where `1` is one second, `25` is number of frames per second that the video had been encoded, `1/25` is duration of one frame, and the entire result is the total duration of all frames between current and desired beginning frame.
+You can count the frames manually by opening the 'COARSE' video in `mpv` player and pressing the dot key `.` to go forward by one frme - or comma key `,` for going backwards by one frame - and counting number of frames in your head until you reach the frame that you want the final video to start with.

         $ ffmpeg -ss 00:00:02.080 -i output_video-COARSE.mp4 -codec:v h264 -codec:a aac -avoid_negative_ts 1 -async 1 output_video-ACCURATE.mp4
         $ mv output_video-ACCURATE.mp4 output_video.mp4